04

 Here's where things get serious.

-If you give a model tools for sending emails and deleting files, and someone tricks the model into calling those tools - the damage is real.
-The email actually gets sent.
-The file actually gets deleted.
+If you give a model tools for sending emails and deleting files, and the backend executes its requests without effective authorization, the damage is real.
+The email gets sent.
+The file gets deleted.

 Text manipulation becomes real-world action.

-And in an agentic loop, one bad decision chains into the next.
-The model doesn't just make one wrong call - it can delete a file, email its contents to the wrong person, then delete the email log.
-Each action feeds the next, with no human in the middle.
+In an agentic loop configured to auto-execute tool requests, one bad decision can chain into the next.
+The model might delete a file, email its contents to the wrong person, then delete the email log.
+Each action can feed the next unless application limits or approval gates stop the chain.

 Consider a model with these tools: